bhavinshah761/Superstore-Dashboard-Analysis/README.md

 # Superstore-Dashboard-Analysis

 I created a dashboard using the Superstore dataset from Kaggle .
-This workshop has helped me to upskill myself and covers a wide range of topics:
+This project has helped me to upskill myself and covers a wide range of topics:

 🔸Understanding Power BI